 Achieved.
-99.8% of trades were successfully settled on the due date.
-During the year, trades with a total value of £6,621 million (0.21%) failed as a result of external circumstances outside the DMO's control.
-Most failed trades were due to market counterparties having insufficient securities to meet their traded obligations, but one trade failed due to DMO processing failures (0.008% by value).
+99.9% of trades (by value) were successfully settled on the due date.
+During the year, trades with a total value of £4,425 million (0.14% of all trades by value) failed as a result of external circumstances outside the DMO's control.
+All failed trades were due to market counterparties having insufficient securities to meet their traded obligations.